Dissecting RGB-D Learning for Improved Multi-modal Fusion: Related Work

 \subsection{Multi-modal visual systems}

-Most existing multi-modal visual systems aim to improve the cross-modal fusion efficiency for different modalities, such as RGB, depth, light field, infrared image, 3D point cloud pairs, videos and so on.
-A common wisdom to address it is enhancing the cross-modal interaction paths from single-level early \cite{DeepFuse}/late \cite{Localsensi,Mmss} fusion to diverse multi-level ones \cite{Refinenet,RDF,PCA,R9,R6,R11,DMRA} with a two-stream architecture.
-For example, \cite{Refinenet} and \cite{RDF} propose progressive multi-level fusion patterns and Chen \etal~\cite{PCA} further introduce residual function to filter complementary cues.
-Attention mechanism is also widely adopted (e.g., \cite{Deepfusion,TANet}) in the multi-modal fusion domain to enhance the adaptivity of cross-modal feature selection.
-Zhou \etal~\cite{zhou2021specificity} and Chen \etal~\cite{TANet} further boost cross-modal interactions in both the encoding and decoding stages with a three-stream architecture.
+Most existing multi-modal visual systems aim to improve the cross-modal fusion efficiency for different modalities by enhancing the cross-modal interaction paths from single-level early \cite{DeepFuse}/late \cite{Localsensi,Mmss} fusion to diverse multi-level ones \cite{Refinenet,RDF,PCA,R9,R6,R11,DMRA} with a two-stream architecture.
+Following works widely adopt attention mechanism (e.g., \cite{Deepfusion,TANet}) or append another joint encoding branch \cite{zhou2021specificity,TANet} to enhance the fusion sufficiency.
 However, these fusion patterns may have redundant parameters and overfitting risks due to their complexity.
-Apart from crafting the fusion paths, another line of works introduces feature-level or inference level constraints to promote mutually complementary optimization, such as maximizing cross-modal feature speciality \cite{Localsensi,Discri} or consistency \cite{Mmss}, minimizing cross-modal mutual information \cite{MIM}, cross-modal contrastive augmentation \cite{Cat-det}, cross-modal mutual supervision \cite{MM-TTA}.
-Another strategy to improve cross-modal complementarity is to enrich the representations of a new modality by distilling the knowledge from a well-trained source modality \cite{CMD,LSF}.
+Apart from crafting the fusion paths, another line of works introduces feature-level or inference-level constraints to promote mutually complementary optimization, such as maximizing cross-modal feature speciality \cite{Localsensi,Discri} or consistency \cite{Mmss}, minimizing cross-modal mutual information \cite{MIM}, cross-modal contrastive augmentation \cite{Cat-det}, cross-modal mutual supervision \cite{MM-TTA} and cross-modal distillation \cite{CMD,LSF}.
 Differently, our motivation is to dissect the cross-modal complementarity/consistency and fusion logic with comprehensive experimental explanations, rather than boost task-specific accuracy with heuristic or empirical assumptions.